IBM/regen/docs/regen.md

-Figure ReGen models are trained using Self Critical Sequence Training which is a policy gradient method where the baseline is the reward of the output of greedy-max generation p^\*^, the model acting as its own critic. p^s^ is a sampling of our policy that allows for exploration during training.
+Figure ReGen models are trained using Self Critical Sequence Training which is a policy gradient method where the baseline is the reward of the output of greedy-max generation p<sup>*</sup>, the model acting as its own critic. p<sup>s</sup> is a sampling of our policy that allows for exploration during training.
 The policy p is initialized to a large T5 PLM to ensure stability.